Julia Salazar: Political positions

-Salazar is a self-described democratic socialist, a member of the Democratic Socialists of America, and a staff organizer for Jews for Racial and Economic Justice.
+Salazar is a self-described democratic socialist, a member of the New York City chapter of Democratic Socialists of America, and a staff organizer for Jews for Racial and Economic Justice.
 She supports universal rent control in New York City, decriminalization of sex work, Medicare for All, the abolition of Immigration and Customs Enforcement, and access to abortion services.
 She also states that she supports the Boycott, Divestment and Sanctions movement which advocates boycotting Israel.
 She also supported the Housing Stability and Tenant Protection Act of 2019.

 Salazar characterizes democratic socialists as those who recognize capitalism to be an inherently oppressive and exploitative system and who actively work to dismantle it in favor of a socialist economic system.
 Contrasting progressives from democratic socialists, she identifies the former as those offering palliative solutions within capitalism (without advocating for changing the system); however, she highlights the overlap between the two groups in regard to short-term policy goals.

 She endorsed Bernie Sanders for the 2020 Democratic presidential primary.
 For the 2021 New York City mayoral election, she endorsed Cathy Rojas, the candidate of the Party for Socialism and Liberation.

 Personal life

 Armin Rosen of Tablet has questioned Salazar's Jewish identity.
 Salazar describes herself as Jewish, has said that she has some Sephardic ancestry through her father, including a Sephardic surname, and that she started to explore Judaism while attending college.
-According to Rosen, her brother claimed their father "never mentioned" any Sephardic heritage before his death, though Salazar's mother stated that her husband's family had a Sephardic background, while Salazar's former classmates attested to her Jewish faith in college.
+According to Rosen, her brother claimed their father "never mentioned" any Sephardic heritage before his death, though Salazar's mother stated that her husband's family had a Sephardic background, and Salazar's former classmates attested to her Jewish faith in college.
 Salazar accused Rosen of engaging in "race science" and claimed he had threatened to publish her mother’s personal information if she didn't cooperate.

+During her first term, Salazar and her staff agreed to be profiled in the graphic memoir Radical: My Year With a Socialist Senator by cartoonist Sofia Warren.
+Salazar joined Warren for a public discussion about the book at School of Visual Arts in 2023.